Becoming a licensed food processor – acidified foods

 - Better Process Control Schools (includes acidified): Courses are held across the US throughout the year, so check the listing for a variety of options.

-- NC State Extension or University of Tennessee (online): This course is available online and on-demand and allows one year for completion.
+- NC State Extension (online): This course is available online and on-demand and allows one year for completion.

 NOTE: Completing an acidified food course online or in-person in another state meets Minnesota requirements.